 - Both parties must be willing to negotiate in good faith.
 If finances are involved, honest disclosure of your financial position is a must - any agreement based on inaccurate information can be overturned later.

-- Family mediation is less suitable if one partner is violent or overly dominant, although a skilled mediator may be able to work round this.
+- Family mediation is not suitable if one partner is violent or overly dominant.

 Effective family mediation can be faster and cheaper than traditional dispute resolution.
 Mediation sessions only require one trained expert rather than each party having their own solicitor (although separate legal advice may also be needed - see below).